HO-git/SillyTavern-CharacterLocks/readme.md

+*This fork tries to fix some group chat instability/priority behaviors

 # 📌 Character Locks (STCL Extension for SillyTavern)

 A SillyTavern extension that automatically remembers and applies your preferred connection profile and preset settings for different characters, chats, and group conversations.
 No more constantly tweaking settings - just set them once and let the extension handle the rest.